LaSalleSoftware/quickanddirtyblogpackage/README.md

  # Caveat

  When I say "quick and dirty", it's no joke that I am intending this package to be disposable.
 It is meant to get me "over the hump" en route to using LaSalle Software v2 for my sites.

-So, yes, this is feature incomplete.
-You will rant and rave at the lack of tests.
-I am taking it easy with setting up GitHub for this package.
-I might use this package to poke around the new GitHub features, though [(Introducing GitHub Marketplace and more tools to customize your workflow)](https://github.com/blog/2359-introducing-github-marketplace-and-more-tools-to-customize-your-workflow).
+ # Caveat Part Deux

+ Well, I took huge liberties that basically subvert package development.

+ It started with the introduction of the Voyager Admin, which required, among other things, real database fields as form field placeholders for many-to-many table relations.
+I understand what they are doing, they are clear they are still in workable alpha state, but doing this offends my database sensibilities.

+ There are no views in this package.
+I just went ahead and created views directly in the app itself because there are custom css and my need is to integrate my blog with custom templates.

+ I then decided I could skip docblocks.
+It's a slippery slope, my friends!

+ There are bright spots:
+   * "sticky" posts -- definitely will have this in my v2 software
+   * expressing db table relationships with Eloquent
+   * local scopes are kick-ass -- thank you Laravel!
+   * it's been fascinating deep-diving into very good admin package
+   * not using Packagist is kinda nice

  # A Real Composer Installable Package Based on the Laravel Framework